 To save time, energy, and money

-Make-ahead meals means you spend less time cooking during the week.
+Making meals ahead means you spend less time cooking during the week.
 It saves energy as you have meals or ingredients prepared in one go.
 Meals are also less expensive when cooked at home.

 To reduce food waste

-Meal prep teaches you to plan and only buy enough food that you need for a certain period of time.
+Meal prep teaches you to plan and only buy enough food for what you need for a certain period of time.

 To eat healthier meals